-About 200 billion, according to the Radicati Group.
-That’s more than 138 million per minute.
+Over 215 billion, according to the Radicati Group.
+That’s more than 149 million emails sent per minute.
 These numbers hurt my head a little bit.

 Now, yes, a lot of that is spam.
 But, spam aside, think about the amount of email you receive compared to the amount that actually gets your attention.

 Now think about your donors and prospects.
 They’re busy, successful people.
 They get hundreds of emails a day: from investors, customers, coworkers, business partners, family, friends – the list could go on.

 Where do you and your organization fall on their list of priorities?
 Remember, many of the people emailing your donors and prospects want something from them.
 Just like you, the fundraiser.

 Getting a busy person’s attention is a huge challenge, but it’s critical to your work – to your ability to get meetings, nurture relationships, and close the gifts you need to reach your goals.

 Email can be an incredibly powerful weapon in the battle for attention.
 But what separates the opened from the unopened – those that get a reply from those that don’t?

 Given the amount of email you send, what would it mean for you to master this ever-important tool?